 The survey results are analyzed before publication.
 In general, the analysis includes a detailed review of the individual responses, a review of general economic conditions as well as historic trends and comparisons with other data sources.
 In addition, subject matter experts from outside Statistics Canada were given an opportunity to review the survey microdata and estimates, as well as provide feedback on their quality prior to their official release.
 A particular investigation is done on the units considered as out of scope for the study.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

 The survey response rate is calculated as the number of respondents divided by the number of estimated in-scope units.
-The number of in-scope units includes all respondents and an estimate of the number of in-scope units included among non-respondents.
-The overall response rate for the second quarter 2020 was 78.0%.
+The number of estimated units includes all respondents and an estimate of the number of units among non-respondents.
+The overall response rate for the third quarter 2023 was 84%.